 I left the kitchen and returned to my shop.
 When I came back inside, I had chain and a padlock in my hands.
 I wrapped the chain around the door handles and locked it shut.

 “I don’t want a single one of them going back in there.
 If we’re going to be leaving, I want to make sure that we have enough food to last us a few days if something happens.”

 I pulled the chains to make sure they were secure, and then dropped the key into my jacket pocket.

 “What do you mean ‘in case something happens,’” David asked with a puzzled look on his face.
 “We’re not taking some month-long expedition.
 I think if we just bring some granola bars, water bottles, and bags of chips, we’ll be fine.”

 “Going to the radar station should take less than a day, but I can guarantee you that The Shape will do something to interfere with that.
-It wouldn’t surprise me if we have to end up walking there on foot.
-If the worst case scenario happens, I want to make sure that we’re prepared.”
+It wouldn’t surprise me if we end up walking there on foot.
+If the worst-case scenario happens, I want to make sure that we’re prepared.”